radioegor146/native-obfuscator/README.md

 # native-obfuscator
 Java .class to .cpp converter for use with JNI

-Currently fully supports only Java 8.
+Currently, fully supports only Java 8.
 Java 9+ and Android support is entirely experimental

 Warning: blacklist/whitelist usage is recommended because this tool slows down code significantly (like do not obfuscate full Minecraft .jar)